Health Encyclopedia

 If you have been drinking a lot every day, you may have alcohol withdrawal.
 Symptoms often last 3 to 4 days.
 They may include:

-• Nervousness
+• Nervousness.

-• Shakiness
+• Shakiness.

-• Nausea
+• Nausea.

-• Sweating
+• Sweating.

-• Sleeplessness
+• Sleeplessness.

-They may also include severe, life-threatening symptoms.
+They may also include severe, dangerous symptoms.
 These are known as delirium tremens (DTs).
 DTs typically begin between 48 and 96 hours after the last drink and last 1 to 5 days.
 They include:

-• Seeing or hearing things that are not there (hallucinations)
+• Seeing or hearing things that are not there.

 Follow-up care

-These groups can help you and your loved one:
+These groups can help you and your loved one.

 Call 911

-• Trouble breathing or slow irregular breathing
+• Has trouble breathing or slow irregular breathing.

-• Fainting
+• Faints.

 When to get medical advice

-Call your healthcare provider right away if any of these occur:
+Call your health care provider right away if you:

-• Fever of 100.4ºF (38ºC) or higher, or as advised by your provider
+• Have a fever of 100.4ºF (38ºC) or higher, or as advised by your provider.

 Online Medical Reviewer: Marianne Fraser MSN RN

-Date Last Reviewed: 3/1/2022
+Date Last Reviewed: 1/1/2025

-© 2000-2024 The StayWell Company, LLC.
+© 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.